 - 1) Aim: Every profession is practiced for earning money.
 Also they render services to their clients and solve their problems. - Qualification : A profession can be practiced only after acquiring required qualifications.
 Each profession has a certain set of body of knowledge.
 This knowledge has to be acquired only by systematic and formal training.
-One cannot practice profession, unless this knowledge is acquired. - 3) Financial Returns : Professionals get fees in exchange of their services.
+One cannot practice profession, unless this knowledge is acquired. - 3) Financial Returns: Professionals get fees in exchange of their services.
 Income received by professional is not fixed.
 Professionals can be employed in an organization or self employed.
-A working Chartered Accountant gets salary but those who practice privately i.e. self-employed get fees. - 4) Capital: Profession can be practiced independently or professionals accept a job in any organization.
-Independent practicing professional requires huge capital for setting his practice.
-It differs from profession to profession. - Registration and Membership : Some professions have a council which regulates the activities of professionals.
-These professionals have to register themselves with their respective council and get certificate of practice e.g. Bar Council of India for lawyers, ICAI for Chartered Accountants, Indian Medical Association for doctors etc. The code of conduct mentioned by their respective councils must be strictly followed by every professional.
+A working Chartered Accountant gets salary but those who practice privately i.e. self-employed gets fees. - 4) Capital: Profession can be practiced independently or professionals can work under someone.
+Independent practicing professional requires huge capital for setting his practice. - Registration and Membership : Some professions have a council which regulates the activities of professionals.
+These professionals have to register them with their respective council and get certificate of practice e.g. Bar Council of India for lawyers, ICAI for Chartered Accountants, Indian Medical Association for doctors etc. The code of conduct mentioned by their respective councils must be strictly followed by every professional.
 Every practicing professional has to acquire membership from the respective council. - 6) Non transferability: Profession can not be transferred to other person on the will of professional. e.g. A doctor cannot transfer his medical practice to his son or daughter who has not completed concerned medical education. - 7) Nature of Work: Professionals charge fees in exchange of expert services e.g. an architect designs the layout of office for fees.